GoogleCloudPlatform/apigee-samples/mtls-northbound/README.md

 Congratulations!
 You've successfully configured mTLS on your GLB and tested API requests in "lenient" and "strict" mode.
 You've also used Cloud Logging to observe errors when using "strict" mode.

-The clean up script:
+The clean up script performs these actions:
-* Restores Target HTTPS Proxy to no mTLS
+* Restore Target HTTPS Proxy to no mTLS
-* Verifies mTLS is not being enforced and then undeploys and deletes the API Proxy
+* Verify mTLS is not being enforced and then undeploy and delete the API Proxy
-* Deletes Security Policies
+* Delete Security Policies
-* Deletes Trust Config
+* Delete Trust Config
-* Disables and deletes root CA
+* Disable and deletes root CA
-* Deletes the private CA
+* Delete the private CA

+If you want to clean up the artifacts from this example in your project, first source your env.sh script, and then run:
 ```bash
 ./clean-up-mtls.sh
 ```